JordanPCox/browser-game/README.md

 # browser-game
 # Milestone Project 1
 # RULES: The "head" of the snake continually moves forward, unable to stop, growing ever longer.
-It must be steered left, right, up, and down to avoid hitting walls and the body of either snake.
+It must be steered left, right, up, and down to avoid hitting walls and the body of the snake.
 Each time the snake eats food, it will get slightly faster.
-The player who survives the longest wins.
 # SOURCES
 # - CSS Grid and "fr" unit: DigitalOcean. (n.d.).
 CSS Grid Layout: The fr Unit.
 DigitalOcean. https://www.digitalocean.com/community/tutorials/css-css-grid-layout-fr-unit
 # - Snake game build inspiration: Andhouse. (n.d.).
 CSS Grid Layout Example.
 CodePen. https://codepen.io/andhouse/pen/wzjKjw